jmford2/Covid19-NP-Swab/README.md

 - The only colors we should consider for the nylon are black and white, with preference for white.
 Black has some inorganic compound that was thought to be benign; white has titanium inside the fiber but not on the surface.
 White is the purest nylon.
 Colored nylons have various ionic or covalent groups on the outside, which are probably not things we want to deal with.

 - Rayon is also safe to use

-*(1)* Denier/dtex is a unit of measurement (*grams* per 9,000 *meters*) that the fabric industry uses.
-Denier is American; dtex is European.
-If the material had a different density from nylon but was of the same diameter, its denier measurement would be different.